AviBlinder/yhat-wiki/server-side/packages.md

 Each Headquarters is a git repository.
 This can be pointing to a remote or local git repo.
 AWS AMI's are spun up and started pointing to a local git repository for the user's convienince.
 Pointing the headquarters to a remote repository, makes it easier to easily spin up an exact same Yhat Server instance with the same models living on it.
 Having the Headquarters as a git repo, makes it easy to track versions and revert models to previous versions.

+### nodejs

+The Dashboards are nodejs apps.

+### mongodb

+mongodb is used for the Yhat Cloud Users database.
+Because we run multiple instances of the Yhat Server to handle the amount of models Yhat Cloud manages, we needed a database we could access from all of them and easily interact with via the Admin Dashboard.

+### sqlite3

+sqlite3 is used to manage the Model database.
+It is great because it is a binary file saved in the Headquarters.
+This makes moving a Headquarters from one machine to another seamless.